iotaledger/one-click-tangle/README.md

 ## About

 This repository is where the IOTA Foundation hosts the open-source code for deploying Chrysalis IOTA Nodes and Networks "in one click".
+If you are looking how to deploy Shimmer Nodes you should check the [Node Setup Repository](https://github.com/iotaledger/node-docker-setup).
+Those scripts are also compatible with Chrysalis.

 The code is composed of: